-Specialized Hand Care You Can Trust in Bristol and Johnson City
+Specialized Hand Care You Can Trust in Bristol, Johnson City, and Kingsport

 Working alongside our hand surgeons, our licensed physical therapists provide a full and comprehensive set of outpatient orthopedic rehabilitation services.
 They treat each patient's problem individually through an evaluation to design a specific treatment plan with the overall goal of restoring function and enhancing one's quality of life.

-If your hand pain is keeping you from living an active life, schedule an appointment with one of our expert hand surgeons to diagnose and treat your hand issue by requesting an appointment online or calling one of our three locations: Bristol – Hospital, Bristol Midway, or Johnson City.
+If your hand pain is keeping you from living an active life, schedule an appointment with one of our expert hand surgeons to diagnose and treat your hand issue by requesting an appointment online or calling one of our four locations: Bristol – Hospital, Bristol Midway, Johnson City, and Kingsport.